 Despite Pentagon assertions that it really doesn't want any more C-17 airlifters, the U.S. House of Representatives has inserted $100 million into the emergency supplemental appropriations bill to keep Boeing's endangered Globemaster production line in business.
 The $91.8-billion House version of the emergency supplemental is designed to pay for the $5-billion-a-month war costs in Iraq and Afghanistan.
 But the money to keep the C-17 line warm was included in $273.6 million set ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "U.S. House Emergency Spending Bill Adds $100 Million for C-17 Line".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "U.S. House Emergency Spending Bill Adds $100 Million for C-17 Line".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.